What is Chablis wine?

 Chablis, on the other hand, is aged either in tanks, or very-well used oak barrels which do not infuse these same flavors.
 This is one of the major factors in giving Chablis its distinct taste.

-- Made in Italy, this exquisite 4 piece, 15 oz wine glass set feature luxurious and luminous Italian-crafted glass that’s sure to turn heads and add beauty to your bar top. and make the perfect...
+- Made in Italy, this exquisite 4-piece 15 oz wineglass set features luxurious and luminous Italian-crafted glass that’s sure to turn heads and add beauty to your bar top.
+Makes the perfect Christmas,...

 Did You Know?
 Chablis Facts: